smpsandro1239/IOTCNT/README.md

 ---

-*IOTCNT - A Automação que Protege Vidas com Empatia e Eleva a Excelência do Continente* 🌡️💧
+*IOTCNT - A Automação que Protege Vidas e Eleva a Excelência do Continente* 🌡️💧